Europe for Visitors logo

 Berlin

 Germany's capital is livelier than at any time since the 1920s.
-Plan your trip with 23 pages of annotated links and photos, including 8 pages of information on Berlin hotels and other places to stay.
+Plan your trip with 23 pages of annotated links and photos.

 Copenhagen